-Lynas is undertaking significant and complex construction projects, primarily related to the new Lynas Rare Earth facility in Kalgoorlie and the planned Lynas U.S. Rare Earths Processing Facility in Texas.
+Lynas is undertaking significant and complex construction projects, primarily related to the new Rare Earths Processing Facility in Kalgoorlie, the Mt Weld Expansion project near Laverton, and the planned Lynas U.S. Rare Earths Processing Facility in Texas.
 Construction projects are subject to numerous risks, many of which are outside the control of Lynas, including project delays and cost overruns, disputes with contractors, insolvency of contractors, problems with design, delays in commissioning or ramp-up and new facilities not performing in accordance with expectations.